Letters Q&A written on wooden irregular blocks. Questions and answers concept.

 The effectiveness of AHUs is based on the cleanroom meeting the specifications of ISO-14644.
 Filtering air that is already clean is generally more effective.
 The suggestion for a separate AHU may be one potential solution, but it’s not the only solution.
 We have successfully tied active RABS to low returns in the room for almost two decades, enhancing room performance.

 What is the recommended approach for aseptic process simulation interventions involving isolator gloves, specifically regarding the presence of open vials on the line?
-Should units be filled after the intervention, ensuring the line is cleared during the intervention, or is it acceptable for open units to be present on the line during the intervention, and subsequently filled with media to qualify the intervention?
+Should units be filled after the intervention, ensuring the line is cleared during the intervention, or is it acceptable for open units to be present on the line during the intervention, and subsequently filled with media to qualify for the intervention?
 Seeking feedback and insights based on practical experiences in the absence of specific guidance in Annex 1.

 If you have a question, please use the form below and reference “Challenging the Norm” and we’ll post the answer here, or if you prefer, reach out to you personally.